GrieferPig/Pegasus/README.md

 #### <center>Featherweight Minecraft launcher, made using Electron.</center>
 ***
 ## Why this?
-Pegasus Launcher aims for the ultimate compactness and usability, which means, it abandons all the redundant, fancy functionality, while keeping the necessary bits to start Minecraft.
+Pegasus Launcher aims for the ultimate compactness (in functionality) and usability, which means, it abandons all the redundant, fancy functionality, while keeping the necessary bits to start Minecraft.

+And obviously, you don't need an AI assistant to launch Minecraft if you can do it within one click.

+## Why electron?
+IDK really.
+Electron has literally no advantages except it's JVM-independent.

 ## Well, how usable can it be?
 Select a version, click Launch.
 That’s it.
 I’m sure you’ll learn in *10 seconds flat*.

 No manual configuration is needed, as the launcher has done for you. *Although* you may want to edit that in the configuration panel.

+## Features?
+- Download and launch Minecraft (obviously)
+- Multiple accounts support including Demo/Mojang/Microsoft/Authlib-inject accounts.
+- Fast (threaded) download.
+- Set up OpenJDK Runtime if no JRE detected
+- Advanced runtime configuration
+- Log recording
+- i18n support (for later)
+- Bugs.
+Lots of bugs.

 ## Forge/LiteLoader/Optifine Support?
 No.